What Is Diabetic Retinopathy?

 Coping With Diabetic Retinopathy?

 Diabetic retinopathy can be a serious condition and must closely monitored.
 Any vision loss presents many substantial challenges to perform our activities of daily living (ADL).
 Our helpful and professional staff recognize and understanding these issues.
-Consult with our low vision doctor to determine the best way for us to help. will provide you with the tools you need to understand the condition better and make the logical next step.
-We also serve , , and for those of you that to not live in .
+Consult with our low vision doctor to determine the best way for us to help.
+Our eye doctors will provide you with the tools you need to understand the condition better and make the logical next step.

 Depending on the severity of diabetic retinopathy, reading can be a challenge.
 If you have vision loss in your central vision, you are likely to find reading difficult.
 However, there are several low vision devices that can help with the process.
 Telescopic lenses or magnifying glasses can help you focus on the words and reduce eye strain.
 There are Closed Circuit TVs (CCTV) with LED screens that magnify almost any reading material.
 Other options include high-intensity reading lamps, large print newspapers, books, and magazines.
 Additionally, video magnifiers, computers, and tablets typically have magnification programs built in for individuals with low Vision.

 How Can I Watch TV With Diabetic Retinopathy?

 Watching TV with diabetic retinopathy can be challenging, depending upon the progression of the disease.
 In the initial stages of the disease, vision loss may be minor.
 However, as the disease progresses central vision loss may increase.
 Watching TV may become a problem.
 Often, special magnifying glasses or telescopic lenses are employed for greatly improved screen viewing.